AkiSchmatzler/DataStructures/README.md

 * dequeue : taking an element out of the front of the queue
 * check beginning or end of the queue
 * usual stuff (length, checking if empty)

+## **list** :

+A list is a collection of elements that don't necessarily have an order.
+In opposite to the stack or the queue, you can access each element of a list, remove them, replace them.
+You are not just limited to the head or the tail of the list.
+This makes it very interesting, but that means that there are also more operations.